smadhukumar/kafka/trandata/trandata.md

-# Create a source ATP schema and add trandata
+# Add and run the Extract

 ## Introduction

-This lab walks you through the steps to create and run an Extract in the Oracle Cloud Infrastructure (OCI) GoldenGate Deployment Console.
+In this lab, you learn to add Transaction information (TRANDATA) and then add and run the Extract process in the source OCI GoldenGate deployment console.

 Estimated time: 15 minutes

-### About Trandata
+### About Transaction information

-Use ADD TRANDATA to enable Oracle GoldenGate to acquire the transaction information that it needs from the transaction records.
+Adding Transaction information (TRANDATA) allows Oracle GoldenGate to collect the information it needs from database transaction records.

 ### Objectives

 In this lab, you will:
-* Log in to the OCI GoldenGate deployment console
+* Launch the OCI GoldenGate deployment console and log in
+* Add transaction information
-* Add transaction data and a checkpoint table
+* Add and run an Extract

 ### Prerequisites